The Ultimate Guide to RV Camping in Hawaii

 National Park Camping

 Hawaii is home to two incredible national parks: Haleakala National Park on Maui and Hawaii Volcanoes National Park on the Big Island.
-Both of these parks are spectacular and you will want to visit both during your time in Hawaii if at all possible (note that doing so will require island hopping).
+Both of these parks are spectacular and you can learn a lot about the region’s geology and history.

 In Haleakala, RVs are able to stay at the Kipahulu Campground.
-Be aware that the campground is narrow and winding, so only smaller rigs can fit.
-Additionally, as of March of 2022, reservations are now required to stay at this campground.
+The campground is narrow and winding, so only smaller rigs can fit.
+Additionally, as of March 2022, reservations are now required to stay at this campground.

 Those wanting to try RV camping at Hawaii Volcanoes National Park should head to Kulanaokuaiki Campground.
 You will need to stick with a small rig to fit into this first-come, first-served campground.
-It’s also important to go in knowing that no water is available at this location.
+Also, there is no water at this location.

-No matter which national park campground you choose, please be prepared to pay the park entrance fee in addition to the campsite fee.
+No matter which national park campground you choose, please be prepared to pay the park entrance fee in addition to a campsite fee.

 State Park Camping

 Many of Hawaii’s beautiful state parks offer camping.
-That said, the only one that allows any sort of RV camping is Waiʻānapanapa State Park on Maui, which has a small designated area that is specifically for campervans.
-Reservations can be made 90 days in advance, and van campers must obtain a permit specifically for campervans.
+However, the only one that allows any sort of RV camping is Waiʻānapanapa State Park on Maui, which has a small designated area for campervans.
+Reservations can be made 90 days in advance, and van campers must obtain a permit.

 Exploring Private Campgrounds and RV Parks

-Looking for more awesome campgrounds in Hawaii rvshare?
+Looking for more awesome campgrounds in Hawaii?
 The state has a handful of private campgrounds that might be worth looking into.
 From simple dry-camping accommodations to glamping with showers and dump stations, you’re sure to find something that suits your fancy.

 One of our favorite Hawaiian private campgrounds is Camp Olowalu on Maui.
-This campground is set up in the town of Lahaina and offers gorgeous views, morning coffee, restrooms with showers, easy beach access, and a welcoming atmosphere that you’re sure to love.
+This campground is in Lahaina and offers gorgeous views, morning coffee, restrooms with showers, easy beach access, and a welcoming atmosphere.

 Boondocking in Hawaii

-Dry camping on the islands is plentiful, but true Boondocking in Hawaii is a bit different, as there aren’t a lot of places that allow overnight camping without a permit or a fee.
-That said, there are a few fee- and permit-free gems out there.
-Additionally, in some cases, required permits are free, meaning you can still stay without spending money; you just have to plan in advance.
+Dry camping on the islands is plentiful, but there aren’t a lot of places that allow overnight camping without a permit.
+This makes true boondocking in Hawaii a challenge.
+There are a few fee- and permit-free gems out there, however.
+Additionally, some required permits are free, meaning you can still stay without spending money; you just have to plan in advance.

-Wondering about those places that don’t require a fee or a permit?
-Check out Kiholo Beach on the Big Island or Hale o Lono Beach on Molokai.
-Just note that you will need a pretty tough vehicle to make either drive without getting stuck.
+Kiholo Beach on the Big Island or Hale o Lono Beach on Molokai don’t require permits.
+You will need a pretty tough vehicle to make the drive to either beach without getting stuck.

 For an option that requires a permit but no fee, look at Ho’omaluhia Botanical Garden on Oahu.